olulesi/sei-project-1/README.md

 I didn’t need to create a function I simply used the shape Counter and the shape Number to handle the functionality.

 When every shape is added into the grid the shape counter increases by 1.
-This represents once a shape as stored so can no longer move.
+This represents a shape being stored meaing it can no longer move.

 For the space bar we want the shape to continuously go down to the lowest possible point.

-So that can be done with the try move function checking row by row Therefore prompting me to do while loop to consistently try move row by row until another shape if added which will mean the shape counter and shape number will be different.
+So that can be done with the try move function checking row by row.
+Therefore prompting me to do while loop to consistently try move row by row until another shape is added which will mean the shape counter and shape number will be different.

 ### Up next Functionality